9 Spring Books to Plant Seeds of Joy and Curiosity in Young Readers (Ages 2-8)

 9. Bird Builds a Nest: A First Science Storybook" by Martin Jenkins

 Join a little bird on a big adventure as she prepares for the day by building the perfect nest!
 With twigs in beak and determination in her wings, Bird shows us how gathering materials is all about exploring and using a bit of bird-brain power.
-This charming tale not only tells the story of Bird’s nest-building journey but also sneaks in some fun physics lessons about forces like pushing, pulling, and lifting.
-It's a delightful way to learn about how birds prepare for their new families and a wonderful exploration of the simple science behind everyday actions.
+This charming tale tells the story of Bird’s nest-building journey and sneaks in some fun physics lessons about forces like pushing, pulling, and lifting.
+It’s a delightful way to learn about how birds prepare for their new families and a wonderful exploration of the simple science behind everyday actions.
 Ready to see how Bird creates her cozy home?
 View on Amazon.

 What’s your family’s favorite springtime read?
 Share in the comments.